spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/05-standard-vm-operations/10-migrate-vm-to-different-node.md

 ---
-title: "Migrate VM to a Different Node"
+title: "Migrate a VM"
-metaTitle: "Migrate VM to a Different Node"
+metaTitle: "Migrate a VM to a Different Node"
 metaDescription: "Learn how to migrate a VM from node to node using Palette."
 icon: " "
 hideToC: false